hakimkac99/hadoop-ecosystem/1-sample-data-platform/README.md

 For this sample data platform, an ETL (Extract, Transform, Load) approach is used.

 To achieve this :
-1. Data is first loaded from data sources to a landing zone that we call "Bronze layer".
+1. Data is first loaded from data sources to a landing zone (Bronze layer).
 No transformation in this stage, only adding some metadata like the ingestion date time.
-2. Data is then deduplicated, cleaned and transformed in a staging zone that we call "Silver layer".
+2. Data is then deduplicated, cleaned and transformed in a staging zone (Silver layer).
 3. Finally, data is structured in "Gold layer" for Analytics and for answering Business questions.

 Notes :